milad-ai/dbcs_4051/Syllabus.md

 title: Syllabus
 permalink: /Syllabus/
 ---
+Here's the final revised version with **Power BI removed** as well:

+---

 # **Course Objectives**

 This course provides a comprehensive introduction to **database management systems (DBMS)** and their role in modern data-driven applications.
 It covers the **fundamentals of database theory**, **conceptual and logical design**, and **data access and manipulation** while emphasizing **best practices** for modeling, implementation, and optimization.

 Students will gain proficiency in **relational database concepts** through **Entity-Relationship (ER) modeling**, mapping ER diagrams to **relational schemas**, and formulating complex **SQL queries** for real-world analytical tasks.